 Tower Hamlets Wheelers ran Dr Bike, giving bikes a bit of TLC.

 11am-1pm , The Hall, entry via no 17 Old Ford Road

 A 2-hour workshop where cyclists learnt how to protect themselves from injury, aches and pains.
 Suitable for all levels.

 1.30pm, The Chapel

-The loveable neighbourhood bike shop Paradise Cycles will be demonstrating easy security hacks and basic maintenance tips.
-Come along to pick up some tips before our film screening.
+The loveable neighbourhood bike shop Paradise Cycles demonstrated easy security hacks and basic maintenance tips.

 In 2016, Londoners made 730,000 bicycle journeys per day, equivalent to ten per cent of all bus journeys, and 20 per cent of all tube journeys.
 And that number keeps rising.
 This year, the City of London Corporation found that during the morning rush in the City of London the most popular vehicle is now the bicycle.